jonmcurry/professional_claims_processing/README.md

 The `/failed_claims` page lists recent failed claims and the `/status` endpoint returns processing counts so you can display a real-time indicator in the UI.
+Database and query metrics are exposed from the `/metrics` endpoint for operational monitoring.

 ## Tests
 Tests use `pytest`.